 How Educators Can Use Claude Cowork to Turn a Semester Folder Into a Course Retrospective Packet

-Cowork requirements at a glance: Claude Desktop, a paid Claude plan (Pro/Max/Team/Enterprise), and Cowork research preview access.
+Cowork requirements at a glance: Claude Desktop, a paid Claude plan with Cowork available, and one carefully scoped semester-review folder or Cowork project.

 If Claude Cowork is new to you